 Micah W. Miller

-Drawing on his experience as a software engineer, Micah frequently counsels clients on patent matters and disputes in a broad range of technologies, including:
+Drawing on his experience as a software engineer, Micah advises clients on matters in a broad range of technologies, including:

 - Content delivery networks